 Data Keys are used to establish and identify relations between tables.
 They ensure that each record within a table can be uniquely identified by combination of one or more fields within a table.
 Relational Tables support the following Keys:

 Column that contains a unique identifier.
 Data in this column/field cannot be duplicated.
 The Primary Key cannot contain NULL, and only one may exist per table.
 The Primary Key can only be in STRING or NUMBER data type.
 A Primary Key must be defined before a Table can be activated.

 Foreign Key (FK)

 Column that establishes the relationship between two Tables.
 The Foreign Key must be defined during Table creation as it is required for a Table to be activated.
-Relational Tables support Foreign Keys for regular tables with no limit on the depth unless otherwise defined in the Account Settings, where the default is set to three.
+Relational Tables support Foreign Keys for regular tables with no limit on the depth unless otherwise defined in the Realm Settings, where the default is set to three.

 Multi-Foreign Key (FK)

 Allows a table to be related to multiple tables.
 A table can be related to multiple tables.
 Relational Tables support up to four Multi-Foreign Keys for a Join Table; no more than three Flat tables and one Regular Table or the system Subscriber table.